play-co/gcif/README.md

 Starting from the BCIF spec we decided to make some improvements.

-To optimize for low decompression time, we restricted ourself to considering only the fastest compression primitives: Filtering, LZ, and static Huffman.
+To optimize for low decompression time, we restricted ourselves to considering only the fastest compression primitives: Filtering, LZ, and static Huffman.

 BCIF does filtering and static Huffman coding, but left out LZ, which we feel